 Australian B2B marketers’ top marketing goal is brand awareness with 75% of the mentions, while North American and UK companies value more driving traffic to their websites as a primary content marketing goal.
 Australian marketers use traffic as the main tool to measure content marketing effectiveness.

-From the tactics point of view, Australian marketers find mobile content, mobile apps and microsites to be more useful, while their North American and UK peers perceive webcasts/webinars and videos to be more effective.
+From the point of the tactic of view, Australian marketers find mobile content, mobile apps, and microsites to being more useful, while their North American and UK peers perceive webcasts/webinars and videos to be more effective.

-The most popular content marketing tactics in Australia are articles on a company’s website with 88% of the mentions, followed closely by social media (excluding blogs) (83%), eNewsletters (82%), and in-person events (74%).
+The most popular content marketing trends in Australia are articles on a company’s website with 88% of the mentions, followed closely by social media (excluding blogs) (83%), eNewsletters (82%), and in-person events (74%).

 57% of the Australian marketers outsource content, while only 45% of the North Americans marketers and 55% of UK peers do that.